info201a-au2022/project-group-4-section-ac/instructions/p01-proposal.md

     - Whether a specific event is a single or multi-gender sport.
     - Whether a specific event is a team or individual player sport.
     - What variation of the event the medal is for (i.e. beach or on-court Volleyball).
-2. Summary of data set, citation, and urls:
+2. Summary of data set:

 | Data File Name | Number of Observations | Number of Variables | Citation (MLA) | URL |
 | ---- | ---- | ---- | ---- | ---- |